 Spatchcock turkey has the wonderful classic roast turkey flavor in a fraction of the time.
 However, you can mix things up with some other flavors.

-- You can use garlic butter for some extra flavor.
+- Garlic: You can use garlic butter for some extra flavor.
 Simply, add one tablespoon of minced garlic in the butter mixture.

 This amazing recipe cooks juicy, delicious turkeys much quicker than the traditional roasting method.
 With this technique, cooking delicious turkey will be so quick and easy, you’ll want to make roasted turkey all year round, not just on holidays!